ciesiolka/abc2svg-chisel/README.md

   Example:
   `        abc2svg toodt.js my_file.abc -o my_file.odt`

+- `toparam.js`
+  This script just outputs the abc2svg parameters.

 #### PDF generation

 `abctopdf` is a shell script which converts ABC to PDF using one of the